 Thanks to modern tent heaters, you can easily stay warm during the cold season.
-It is a must-have device for any hunter, tourist or fisherman!
-Even if it is snowing outside, it will allow you to enjoy your favorite outdoor activities without getting cold.
+It’s an absolute must-have device for any hunter, tourist, or fisherman!
+Even if it’s snowing outside, this will allow you to enjoy your favorite outdoor activities without ever getting cold.
 However, choosing the best tent heater is a hard task since there are tons of models on the market.

 A bad device can turn your camping trip into a nightmare.
-Cheap heaters for tents are very dangerous to your health and wallet: they are smelly, ineffective and may cause carbon monoxide poisoning.
-Moreover, not all of them are suitable for use in enclosed spaces.
+Cheap heaters for tents are dangerous to both your health and your wallet: they are smelly, ineffective, and may even cause carbon monoxide poisoning.
+And not all of them are suitable for use in enclosed spaces.
 That is why you have to be very careful when buying a heater.
-Fortunately, I am here to help!
+Fortunately, I’m here to help!

 Top 10 of Best Portable Tent Heaters

 - Kovea Cupid Portable Heater

 - Mr. Heater F232000 MH9BX

 - Mr. Heater F274830 MH18BRV

 - Mr. Heater, Dregree Tank Top Heater